-If you haven’t set up a Google Shopping campaign before, you should know now that Google Shopping doesn’t use any keyword targeting like ordinary Search campaigns.
+If you haven’t set up a Google Channel campaign before, you should know now that Google Channel doesn’t use any keyword targeting like ordinary Search campaigns.
 This means that any time an ad is served, it’s totally based on the information in your product feed.

 Optimize Your Product Titles First

 In a study that tested Shopping ads’ performance against multiple product feed attributes, product title showed the most significant effect on performance, and had as much as a nearly 10x increase on traffic:

 By contrast, making changes to the product description had a negligible impact on traffic:

 This isn’t a recommendation to write bad product descriptions, but — for the sake of getting more and better traffic — now you at least know where to set your priorities.
 So, what makes a good product title?
 First, know that it’s not just about the words in your product title.
 It’s also about how you order them.
 Because Google reads your product titles from left to right, words earlier in the title may be given more weight when Google determines when to serve an ad.